stacklet/aws-workshop/01-policy-authoring/README.md

         └── positive.tf
 ```

-The positive and negative files contain example of failing and passing resources respectively (ie. positive is a policy match, which turns into being a problem)
+The positive and negative files contain example of failing and passing resources respectively (ie. positive is a policy match, which means a violation)

 The `left.plan.yaml` file contains pointers to the resources in test files.